xuwei-k/rl/README.md

-# The Mojolly/BackChat.io RL library
+# The Scalatra RL library

 This is a url utility library that parses URL's conforming to [RFC-3986](http://tools.ietf.org/html/rfc3986).